GregHilston/toolbox/README.md

 `$ ./docker-run.sh`

+_Note: This may require you to slightly modify the Makefile to not check if the script was ran as sudo, as our container runs as root and also remove the sudo calls to every Makefile target._

 ## Submodules

 I hadn't used submodules prior to working with this.
 We use oh-my-zsh as a submodule.
 This writes to .gitmodules and pulls the code to dot/oh-my-zsh.